 IN THE BLINK OF AN EYE – WALTER MURCH

-This coming September, the DFFB will offer six students the opportunity to study editing and sound on a full-time basis.
+In September 2018, the DFFB offered six students the opportunity to study editing and sound on a full-time basis.
 This programme, titled Editing/Sound, joins the existing four DFFB programmes: Directing, Producing, Cinematography, and Screenwriting.

 The first year of studies is the same for all DFFB students: the curriculum is generalist.
 During this time, the theoretical and practical foundations are laid for future collaborations between the different disciplines.
 Throughout the course of studies, the boundaries between these disciplines remain open – students become well-rounded filmmakers.
 They develop a holistic understanding of cinema and gain specialised knowledge relevant to their individual disciplines.
 Understanding all stages of filmmaking is an essential part of the DFFB’s teaching philosophy.
 Through working together on film projects, students test filmmaking theories to see what works best for them.